 Biz baba Jaga seviyorum)

-She is the alkonost, and the phantasmagorical and she is women who are not afraid of the shadow yet live a sacred life.
-As both young and old, she reawakens in us an awareness of a time when time never existed, but nature and her ever-moving wheel of life and seasons, signify as women, our centered power of truth and an ally of natures magic.
+She is the alkonost, and the phantasmagorical in animism beyond cats, bats and owls, and she allows the women who are not afraid to heal their shadow, a sacred life that is always protected.
+As both young and old, Baba reawakens in us an awareness of a time when time never existed, but nature and her ever-moving wheel of life and seasons, signify as women, our centered power of truth and an ally of natures magic.

 I know first hand this life, it is treacherous, full of judgments by others, a dark night of the soul for lifetimes, a sorrow and grief that comes from the inner world, not an outer one.
 Yet when her initiations are completed, she and this life’s fate is self affirming, entering the dimensions of mother earth and the old grandmothers of the caves and forests throughout all no-time – have witnessed all births of souls over and over.